yogarajalakshmi-s/data-science-projects/README.md

 # Data Science projects - Data analysis and visualization

-This branch has projects based on data analysis using **Jupyter Notebook, Pandas, matplotlib**
+This branch has projects based on data analysis using **Jupyter Notebook, Pandas, matplotlib, Numpy, Scikit learn, Plotly**

 **Branch - 1: master branch - Data analysis on college majors vs salary**
   This project deals with the report on college degress and their respective salaries.
 Got the data from Payscale (https://www.payscale.com/college-salary-report) and export it as csv.
 This project analyses on: